UN Global Counter-Terrorism Coordination Compact

 It aims to strengthen a common UN action approach to support Member States, at their request, in the balanced implementation of the United Nations Global Counter-Terrorism Strategy and other relevant United Nations resolutions and mandates.

-The Global Compact was developed as part of Secretary-General António Guterres’ reform of the UN counter-terrorism architecture, following the establishment of the UN Office of Counter-Terrorism (UNOCT).
-UNOCT serves as Secretariat of the Global Compact.
+The Counter-Terrorism Compact was developed as part of Secretary-General António Guterres’ reform of the UN counter-terrorism architecture, following the establishment of the UN Office of Counter-Terrorism (UNOCT).
+UNOCT serves as Secretariat of the Counter-Terrorism Compact.

-The Global Compact was signed on 23 February 2018 by the Secretary-General as an agreed framework with the heads of 36 UN entities plus INTERPOL and the World Customs Organization.
+The Counter-Terrorism Compact was signed on 23 February 2018 by the Secretary-General as an agreed framework with the heads of participating entities.

-The launch of the Global Compact was a major step forward in enhancing the coordination and coherence in the work of United Nations entities on preventing and countering terrorism and the underlying spread of violent extremism, while respecting existing mandates.
+The launch of the Counter-Terrorism Compact was a major step forward in enhancing the coordination and coherence in the work of the United Nations system on preventing and countering terrorism and the underlying spread of violent extremism, while respecting existing mandates.